vendia/blog/pages/product.md

     theme: white
     intro:
       title: The trusted data cloud
-      text: >-
-        ### Vendia Share was envisioned by the inventor of Serverless and is built for
-        trust, performance, compliance, and security by the best software engineers in the world.
+      text: "### Vendia Share was envisioned by the inventor of Serverless and is built for trust, performance, compliance, and security by the best software engineers in the world."
     columns:
       - text: >-
           <img